Baby play: why it’s important for talking development

 What to expect from baby talking and language

-Babies develop language at different rates – some learn quickly and others might need a bit more time.
+Language development happens in the same order in most children, but some might learn quickly and others might need a bit more time.

-As your baby starts to learn about language you might hear him:
+As your baby starts to learn about language in their first year, you might hear them:

 - cooing, gurgling and babbling

 - putting together simple sounds – for example, ‘ba-ba’

 - communicating ‘no’ with a shake of the head.

 At around 12 months, your baby might say a few words and know what they mean.
 For example, they might say ‘mama’ or ‘dada’ to refer to mum or dad.

 Encouraging talking skills is as easy as listening and responding to your baby.
 Sharing stories, songs, rhymes – even talking about your day – will all help your baby learn and practise language.
 Sharing these experiences is also good for bonding with your baby.

 The more words children hear, the more words they can learn.